tp7/checkmate/README.md

 ## Checkmate ##

-A faster an open source version of checkmate.
+A faster and open source version of checkmate.